mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Format

-The purpose of the extension is simply to mark a given KeyPackage, which means it has to carry no additional data.
+The purpose of the extension is simply to mark a given KeyPackage, which means it carries no additional data.

-As a result, a LastResort Extension only carries the ExtensionType with an empty `extension_data` field.
+As a result, a LastResort Extension contains the ExtensionType with an empty `extension_data` field.